bortch/Revealable/readme.md

 #### Contract usage before reveal

 - Anyone can call the smart contract but get ciphered secret.

-#### Reveal: option 1

-- The owner reveals the secret by calling a specific function that will write the key into the smart contract.
-- when the key is written, anyone can call the smart contract and get the secret.
+- In the diagram above, the collector can mint the smart contract and get the ciphered secret when calling the smart contract.

-#### Reveal: option 2
+#### Reveal the secret

 - The owner reveals the secret by calling a specific function that will decrypt the secret using the owner's private key and write the revealed secret into the smart contract.